Sukanya Samriddhi Yojana Guide 2026

 Step 4: Understand Tax Benefits

-SSY carries EEE (EEE) status — the most favourable tax treatment available in India:
+SSY carries EEE status, the most favourable tax treatment available in India.

-Interest accruing on the SSY balance is completely exempt from income tax each year.
-You do not need to declare it as income, add it to your total income, or pay any tax on it.
-This is unlike bank fixed deposits where interest is taxable, and even unlike some other small savings schemes.
+Exempt on interest: Interest accruing on the SSY balance is completely exempt from income tax each year.
+You don't need to declare it as income, add it to your total income, or pay any tax on it.
+Compare that to bank fixed deposits, where interest is taxable, and even to some other small savings schemes.

-The entire maturity amount — principal plus all interest accumulated over 21 years — is tax-free when withdrawn.
-There is no Long-Term Capital Gains (LTCG) tax, no TDS, and no disclosure requirements beyond standard wealth reporting.
-This stands in contrast to equity mutual funds where gains above Rs 1 lakh attract 10% LTCG tax.
+Exempt at maturity: The entire maturity amount, principal plus all interest accumulated over 21 years, is tax-free when withdrawn.
+No Long-Term Capital Gains tax, no TDS, no disclosure requirements beyond standard wealth reporting.
+Equity mutual funds, by contrast, tax gains above Rs 1 lakh at 10% LTCG.

 Comparison with PPF

 Both SSY and PPF carry EEE status.
-The difference is the interest rate: SSY currently offers 8.2% versus PPF's 7.1%.
+The difference comes down to the interest rate: SSY currently offers 8.2% versus PPF's 7.1%.
 Compare projected outcomes using the PPF Calculator.

 Step 5: Understand Withdrawal Rules